 • How income and losses are to be distributed

-• The investment of each partner
+• The investment contributed by each partner

 • The goals and objectives of the business